 - Financial Analysts

 - Bilingual Customer Service Representatives - French and English

 - Assistant Managers

 - Customer Service Representatives

 - Account Managers.

-Toronto Chinatown Festival is an annual celebration of Canadas diverse cultures and communities.
-The not-for-profit Festival not only pays tribute to Chinese culture, it is also a tourist attraction for the City of Toronto.
+One of the world's largest Chinatown districts, the Toronto Chinatown Business Improvement Area offers the Toronto Chinatown Festival as an annual celebration of Canada's diverse cultures and communities.
+The not-for-profit Festival not only pays tribute to Chinese culture, it is also a tourist attraction for visitors from all over the world.

 - Hockey Hall of Fame

 Official Hockey Hall of Fame website.
 Home to hockey's greatest players.
-Unrivalled collection of photos, statistics, profiles, global coverage, trivia, games and Cyberstore merchandise.
+Unrivaled collection of photos, statistics, profiles, global coverage, trivia, games and Cyber-store merchandise.